20 Instances of Death

 me, the other.

-A failing heart can be restored
+A failing heart can be fixed

-by a closed circuit of love,
+by a closed circuit of love

-I chant magically, childishly.
+I think foolishly, childishly.

 VIII